drjerk1/facedetection/README.md

 # facedetection
-Face detection using YOLOv2 algorithm with openvino and tensorflow support
+Face detection using YOLOv2 algorithm with openvino and tensorflow support, multigrid inference (YOLOv3 support) will be added

 Bunch of models pretrained on WIDER Face dataset